Union of Private Sector Employees, Printing, Journalism, and Paper

-The Union of Private Sector Employees, Printing, Journalism, and Paper (Gewerkschaft der Privatangestellten, Druck, Journalismus, Papier, commonly abbreviated GPA-DJP) is the largest trade union in the Austrian Trade Union Federation.
+The Union of Private Sector Employees, Printing, Journalism, and Paper (Gewerkschaft der Privatangestellten, Druck, Journalismus, Papier, commonly abbreviated GPA or GPA-DJP) is the largest trade union in the Austrian Trade Union Federation.
 It represents the interests of Austrian private sector employees, graphics and paper industry employees, and journalists.
 It also represents apprentices, pupils, students, temporary and part-time employees, parental leave allowance recipients, and civil and military service providers.

 The GPA-DJP organizes approximately 15,000 workers' councils, and with them negotiates on the order of 160 collective agreements per year across diverse economic sectors.